Will Joy-Anna Duggar Really Break A Duggar Family Wedding Tradition By Having A Long Engagement?

-Joy-Anna Duggar and her fiancé, Austin Forsyth, are currently busy planning the next big TV event for the Duggar family, and Counting On fans are wondering how long they’ll have to wait for the couple’s wedding special to air on TLC.
+Joy-Anna Duggar and her fiance, Austin Forsyth, are currently busy planning the next big TV event for the Duggar family, and Counting On fans are wondering how long they’ll have to wait for the couple’s wedding special to air on TLC.

 In Touch Weekly recently reported that Joy-Anna Duggar, 19, and Austin Forsyth, 23, aren’t going to get married until October 28, which is Joy-Anna’s 20th birthday.
 If this turns out to be the case, it means that their wedding special would not air until the end of this year or sometime next year.
 It would also make Joy-Anna’s engagement far longer than those of her married siblings.